 In FY21-24, Congress appropriated funds to DOE for federal interim storage activities, including preliminary work towards the development of a federal consolidated interim storage facility.
 Also, in 2021, DOE issued a Request for Information on Using Consent-based Siting to Identify Sites for Interim Storage of Spent Nuclear Fuel and received 225 submissions in response.
-In 2022, DOE issued a funding opportunity announcement to provide resources for communities interested in learning more about consentbased siting, management of spent nuclear fuel, and interim storage facility siting considerations.
-In 2023, DOE issued an updated Consent-Based Siting Process for Federal Consolidated Interim Storage of Spent Nuclear Fuel and placed 12 financial assistance awards with 12 Consent-Based Siting Consortia to support the Department's efforts to facilitate inclusive community engagement and elicit public feedback on consentbased siting.
+In 2022, DOE issued a funding opportunity announcement to provide resources for communities interested in learning more about consent-based siting, management of spent nuclear fuel, and interim storage facility siting considerations.
+In 2023, DOE issued an updated Consent-Based Siting Process for Federal Consolidated Interim Storage of Spent Nuclear Fuel and placed 12 financial assistance awards with 12 Consent-Based Siting Consortia to support the Department's efforts to facilitate inclusive community engagement and elicit public feedback on consent-based siting.
 In 2024, DOE determined that a federal consolidated interim storage facility is needed to help manage the Nation's commercial spent nuclear fuel and approved Critical Decision-0 (CD-0) for DOE's Federal Consolidated Interim Storage Facility Project.
 CD-0 is the first step of a process that DOE uses to manage capital asset projects and determines a mission need for the agency.

-DOE is committed to a consent-based approach to siting federal storage and disposal facilities and a waste management system that enables broad participation.
+DOE is committed to a consent-based approach to siting federal storage and disposal facilities and a waste management system that enables broad participation and centers equity and environmental justice.
+At an absolute minimum, the Department's consent-based siting process will include informed, inclusive participation of historically disadvantaged and underrepresented communities in the decision-making process.
 Community well-being is a key component of the consent-based siting process, which puts people and communities first.
 Through the consent-based siting process, potential host communities will have an opportunity to weigh the potential opportunities and risks of hosting a facility, including the social, economic, environmental, and cultural effects-both positive and negative-it may have on the community.

 While the current focus for DOE is on consolidated interim storage capability, the lessons learned from consent-based siting for a federal consolidated interim storage facility will be applicable for siting any permanent disposal facilities in the future-and potentially siting efforts for other technologies or other place-based initiatives.
+For more on the intersection of siting and energy and environmental justice, see the Overview of Societal Considerations and Impact Liftoff document.171

 Permanent disposal in a mined deep geologic repository (DGR) is the foremost alternative for SNF and high-level radioactive waste disposition.
 Five decades of research, development, and demonstration in multiple countries supports the feasibility and safety of disposal of SNF and high-level radioactive waste in DGRs.
-Many countries have decided to dispose of SNF and/or high-level radioactive waste in a mined DGR including: repository construction underway in Finland; license application submitted in France and Sweden; selected in Russia and Switzerland; and active site selection in Canada, China, Croatia, the Czech Republic, Germany, Hungary, India, Italy, Japan, the Netherlands, Romania, Slovakia, Slovenia, South Africa, South Korea, Spain, Taiwan, Ukraine, and the United Kingdom.
-In 1987, Congress designated Yucca Mountain as the only site to be evaluated for a DGR; however, Congress ceased funding the Yucca Mountain Project in 2010.
+Many countries have decided to dispose of SNF and/or high-level radioactive waste in a mined DGR including: repository construction underway in Finland; license application submitted in France and Sweden; selected in Russia and Switzerland; and active site selection in Canada, China, Croatia, the Czech Republic, Germany, Hungary, India, Italy, Japan, the Netherlands, Romania, Slovakia, Slovenia, South Africa, South Korea, Spain, Taiwan, Ukraine, and the United Kingdom.172 In 1987, Congress designated Yucca Mountain as the only site to be evaluated for a DGR; however, Congress ceased funding the Yucca Mountain Project in 2010.
 DOE's policy position remains that a repository at Yucca Mountain is an unworkable option due to lack of public support.